-Korn returns with new song and video for Diablo IV
+Korn returns with new song and video for Diablo Four

 California band Korn has released their first new song in four years, titled Reward the Scars.
-The track debuted on streaming platforms on April 23, and its music video premiered on April 27.
-The audiovisual piece was created by 72andSunny and Passion Pictures in collaboration with Blizzard Entertainment, coinciding with the launch of the game Diablo IV: Lord of Hatred.
+The song debuted on April 23 on streaming platforms, and its music video premiered on April 27.
+The audiovisual piece was created by 72andSunny and Passion Pictures in collaboration with Blizzard Entertainment, coinciding with the release of the game Diablo IV: Lord of Hatred.

 I suggest this detailed description for the image: